 2) Manage your expectations

 In fairness to PIs and project teams who route to OSRAA within five business days of the sponsor deadline, even when the volume is large, proposals received on time will always be fully processed - including necessary resubmissions - before those that arrive to OSRAA late.
-OSRAA and the COE RED Proposal Support Team will do all it can to submit your proposal on time, but it is important to understand how proposals are prioritized and the associated risk of not meeting OSRAA's deadlines.
+OSRAA and the COE Research Administration team will do all it can to submit your proposal on time, but it is important to understand how proposals are prioritized and the associated risk of not meeting OSRAA's deadlines.

 3) Manage risk

-OSRAA and COE RED Proposal Support Team will do everything possible to get the proposal to the sponsor on time.
+OSRAA and COE Research Administration team will do everything possible to get the proposal to the sponsor on time.
 However, as the amount of time for processing is reduced, the chance for insurmountable obstacles increases.
 Certain parts of the review process lay outside OSRAA and, therefore, are subject to the schedules of other offices and even other universities.
-With sufficient lead time, OSRAA and COE RED Proposal Support Team can compensate for these problems.
+With sufficient lead time, OSRAA and COE Research Administration team can compensate for these problems.
 Therefore, we ask faculty to make every effort to provide the maximum time possible for OSRAA to process and adequately review their proposals.